Phileosopher/commonplace/unknown.md

 We interpret *anything* we don't directly [understand](understanding.md) as chaos.
 It may be from a lack of information connected to a purpose that affects us, or the [story](stories.md) we [perceive](image.md) conflicts with our [expectations](imagination.md) (e.g., a messy room or a cluttered sentence).

 We treat completely unordered chaos as bad, but it's nothing more than pure randomness that sometimes works [against what we want](purpose.md), and it can work in our favor just as much.

+APPLICATION: We're always stuck with the Unknown, so we *must* learn to accept it.
+This is terrifying, and people with an ambitious [personality](personality.md) will often act without realizing how much they let the possibilities of the Unknown define their actions.
+These people are frequently the most [successful](success-1_why.md), but also the most [unaware](awareness.md).
+The converse of this problem makes intelligence create inaction.

 Our minds naturally repel chaos and strive for order when we [perceive](image.md), but this operates from an opposing point from the inherent state of nature.